scottdejonge/scottdejonge.github.io/src/pages/about.md

 ## Skills

-I am constantly learning & bettering my skills; always excited to further develop my understanding of inclusive web design & development.
+I am constantly learning and bettering my skills; always excited to further develop my understanding of inclusive web design and development.
 I help people communicate effectively on the web with simple and intuitive websites that users love.

 ### Strategy